LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_Locust 3302_Challenge_Blackcat_CTF/Kypo_Locust 3302_Challenge_Blackcat_CTF.md

 #### Environment and Network Topology

-The challenge runs on the **KYPO CRP cyber range**, which simulates a multi-network environment with three interconnected VMs as shown below:
+The challenge runs on the **KYPO Cyber Range Platform** and the contest scoring uses **CTFd** , The KYPO-CRP provide one set of a multi-network environment with three interconnected VMs for each CTF participants to access from internet, the network topology is shown below:

 ![img](img/s_04.png)